 Sun rash typically appears several hours or days after sun exposure.
 It can develop anywhere on the body that’s exposed to sunlight.
 Some kinds of sun rash occur on skin that’s usually covered in the fall and winter, such as your chest or arms.

 Characteristics of the rash can vary between people depending on skin type, but they can include:

 - groups of small bumps or blisters

 - itchy red patches

 - areas of the skin that feel like they’re burning

 - raised or rough patches of skin

-If a person also has a severe sunburn, they might be nauseous or feverish.
+If a person also has a severe sunburn, they might also feel a fever or headache.

-While the exact cause of a sun rash isn’t fully known, it’s thought that UV radiation from the sun, or artificial sources like sunlamps, causes a reaction in some people who have a sensitivity to this type of light.
-This causes an immune reaction that results in the rash.
+UV radiation from the sun or artificial sources like sunlamps might cause reactions in some people with a sensitivity to this type of light.
+The resulting immune reaction triggers the rash.

 Some risk factors for certain kinds of sun rash can include: